lime39/ow2-stratbot/README.md

 ## Features

 - `!strat` — Returns a randomized general strategy, suitable for any match or map
-- `!strat attack` / `!strat defense` — Generates side-specific strategies optimized for role queue
-- `!addstrat [category] [strategy]` — Allows users to contribute their own strategies to existing categories
+- `!addstrat [strategy]` — Allows users to contribute their own strategies to existing categories
-- `!addcategory [category_name]` — Enables the creation of new strategy categories at runtime
 - Persistent strategy storage using JSON — all custom strategies and categories are saved locally